|

 “All religions, arts and sciences are branches of the same tree.”
 Albert Einstein And what is the name of that tree?
 That is the real question.
 When I imagine this tree, I see a bright, full, strong tree growing beside a river.
 It is set apart from others, having privileged access to the water, its roots…

 How can we build understanding with those who profoundly disagree with us?
-Be sure to read the previous posts on this topic from January 2022 to get the full story… Commentary: This post shows a real shift in Derek’s attitude and willingness to open up.
-I was very grateful for that.
-He even tells some…
+Be sure to read the previous posts on this topic from January 2022 to get the full story… Commentary: After my last response to Derek, I realized that maybe I did not really address the issue of Reformed theology, which he seems to…